 It’s a perfect spot to bring the whole family.
-Located at 28 Washington Street, property passes are $20 for adults, and $12 for children aged 3-16, while children 2 and under are free.
+Located at 28 Washington Street, property passes are $20 for adults, and $12 for children aged 3-16, while children two and under are free.

 10) Coskata-Coatue Wildlife Refuge

-The Coskata-Coatue Wildlife Refuge is located in the northern point of Nantucket.
-The Refuge provides a protected habitat to a wide variety of wildlife, including deer, seals, osprey, and rare sea birds.
+The Coskata-Coatue Wildlife Refuge is located at the northern point of Nantucket.
+The Refuge provides a protected habitat to various wildlife, including deer, seals, osprey, and rare sea birds.